Njorogetracy/find-the-origin/README.md

 ## Project Goals

 Let's get quizycall is a quiz website created in partial fulfilment with the second milestone project for Code Institute's Full Stack Software Development course.
-It was developed out of curiosity to test if people are aware of the history beyond the space they occupy.
-It tests how much people know about different parts of the world.
+It was developed out of curiosity to test if people are aware of the history and geography beyond the space they occupy.
+It tests how much knowledge people have about different parts of the world.

 ### Site Owner Goals
-- Test users knowledge on world geography
+- Test users knowledge on world geography and history
 - Provide questions and answers for the users
 - Show rules of the game
 - Show users results once quiz is done
 - Display score as users play
+- Display the correct and wrong answers when user plays game

 ### User Goals
--
--
--
+- Easily navigate through the game
+- Understand the rules of the game
+- Get questions upon starting the game
+- See correct and wrong answers while playing the game
+- See score while playing the game and upon completion of the game

 ## User Experience

 ### Target Audience
 - People who are curious to satisfy their knowledge
 - People seeking to engage in a new activity
-- People seeking to entertain themselves
+- People seeking to entertain and educate themselves

 ### User Stories